Randy27/hello-world/README.md

 # hello-world
 My first repository
-My name is Randy, and im here to learn a lot!
+My name is Randy, and i'm here to learn a lot!
 I like C#, Java and python, those are my favorite programming languages